- Home

 To find the value of any piece of property the Assessor must first know what properties similar to it are selling for, what it would cost today to replace it, how much it takes to operate and keep it in repair, what rent it may earn, and many other dollar factors affecting its value, such as the current rate of interest charged for borrowing the money to buy or build properties like yours.

 So that your property is not confused with another property, the Assessor must establish a record showing you as the owner.
 The office records your mailing address, describes the property in detail, prepares a legal description, and identifies your property on an assessor's map by parcel number.
+Properties are assessed according to their value as of April 1st of each year and to the owner of record at billing time.

 Another may have sold for less money than it was actually worth because the owner needed cash right away and was willing to sell to the first buyer who made an offer.

-Using this approach (comparing the selling prices of properties similar to yours) the Assessor must always consider such over- or under-pricing to arrive at a fair evaluation of your property's value.
+Using this approach (comparing the selling prices of properties similar to yours) the Assessor must always consider such over- or underpricing to arrive at a fair evaluation of your property's value.
 Various statistical procedures are employed in this process.

 Of course, if your property is the home you live in, the third approach cannot be used since you derive no income from it.
 But in any case, you can be sure the Assessor carefully considers all the available, reliable money factors pertaining to your property.